jr31na/jr31na/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-**It is a pleasure to virtually meet you.**
-I'm Javier and I'm a software developer working in Bogota, Colombia.
+**It is a pleasure to virtually meet you.** I'm Javier and I'm a software developer.

 #### &#x270d; Blog & Writing